How Credit Card Miles Work and How You Can Earn Them

 Some credit cards allow you to redeem your rewards retroactively as a credit to your credit card billing statement.
 You have to make the redemption within a certain amount of time after the travel-related transaction posts to your credit card account.

-Are Credit Card Miles Worth It?
+Is Earning Credit Card Miles Worth It?

 Credit card miles are absolutely worth it, especially when you consider that you don't have to do anything extra to earn credit card miles.
 As long as you choose the right credit card, you can spend as you normally spend and earn miles.
-Most credit card miles don't expire and there are often no minimum redemption amounts which gives you a lot of freedom and flexibility to build up your credit cards miles account then redeem your rewards when you're ready.
+Most credit card miles don't expire and there are often no minimum redemption amounts which give you a lot of freedom and flexibility to build up your credit cards miles account then redeem your rewards when you're ready.

 If you really want to build up your credit card miles quickly, replace your normal debit card activity with your credit card.
 You'll earn miles much faster than if you only used your credit card here and there.
 Just make sure you pay your balance in full each month so you're not charged any interest.
 Paying interest on any type of credit card rewards offsets the rewards you've earned, especially on higher balances.